tomdstanton/eris/README.md

 ### What it does
 1. Takes bacterial assemblies in FASTA, GFA or GenBank format.
-1.
-1. Finds IS elements.
+1. Finds IS elements with Minimap2.
+1. Predicts ORFs if needed
-1. Predicts the effect each IS element is having.
+1. Quantifies the relative relationship between each IS element and flanking/overlappign ORFs.

-### How it does it
-- If assembly graphs are supplied,

-### Interpreting the results

-Genome
-IS_element
-Context
-Feature
-Type
-Contig
-Start
-End
-Strand
-Partial_start
-Partial_end
-Translation_start
-Translation_end
-Percent_identity
-Percent_coverage
-Name
-Family
-Group
-Synonyms
-Origin
-IR
-DR

-### Outputs
-**All** sequence based outputs are

-IS elements with no nucleotide alignments to the IS database, but with HMM domain hits are suffixed with 'novel', in case you wish to submit them later.